(A chapter of Akayama DanJay.)

 “I’ll let them sit for a while longer.
 No one would dare disturb their eternal meditation.”
 Jango nibbled his bagel-half.
 Dan sipped milk and removed his black gloves to swipe through photos on his phone’s touchscreen.
-His fingertips still looked chewed-upon.
+His fingertips looked chewed-upon.
 “Come, Jay.
-Dan is showing me my brother’s manga.”
+Dan is showing me his favorite manga.”

 “I need some water,” said Jay.
 “Bob, can I buy you something to eat?”